-The GW award and housing transaction datasets were then merged.
-As listed in Panel A of Table 1, 32,213 new sale units received the GW award, accounting for 10.38% of all the units.
-The corresponding figure is 8.40% in the resale sector and
+The GW award and housing transaction datasets are then merged.
+As listed in panel A of Table 1, 32,213 new sale units received the GW award, accounting for 10.38% of all the units.
+As discussed before, since most new units were presold and the GW award could only be granted some time after the completion of construction, all new units in this sample that received the GW award actually obtained it after being presold to households.
+The corresponding figure is 8.40% in the resale sector and 8.12% in the rental sector.
+This provides the treatment group in the following empirical analysis.